-Lower back pain is one of the most common ailments that patients are treated for.
-Unfortunately, since this pain is so prevalent there have come to be a lot of misconceptions about it.
-Here are 5 myths about lower back pain to help you discover if how you are tackling your pain is beneficial to your body.
+Lower back pain is one of the most common ailments that our patients face.
+Unfortunately, since this pain is so prevalent, there are many misconceptions about it.
+Here are a few myths about lower back pain to help you discover if you are taking the right course of action to combat your back pain:

-- If my back hurts, I should lie down and rest.
-Often when people experience back pain, their initial reaction is to sit or lie down to rest.
+Often when people experience back pain, their initial reaction is to sit or lay down to rest.
 They fear that movement of the painful body part will only make it worse.
 In most conditions, the opposite of this is true.
 It is important to remain mobile and active to help reduce joint stiffness and muscle wasting due to disuse.